2018 is a year of transformation. Building on the

 responding to the call for a national program.

 This program seeks to increase participation from providers, vendors, development companies, professional organizations, human factor experts, and others to set priorities in health IT safety.
 This will bring together organizations working on similar issues.

 “Safety challenges cannot be solved, or even fully identified, without multiple players working in a collaborative learning environment," says Ronni Solomon, JD, Executive Vice President and General Counsel, ECRI Institute.

 For this new national program, we are looking at all the available evidence, deriving safety recommendations, and prioritizing how to achieve the greatest impact.

 National Partnership for Health IT Safety.
 Share the responsibility of shaping the future of health IT safety, join the national program by contacting

-on our library of safe practices and lessons learned
+our library of safe practices and lessons learned, the